 This screen is used when the dialed number is sent en-bloc.
 This screen is not used when the interface uses overlap dialing.
-This screen is not used by the call generator.
 This screen is used to determine when the caller has finished dialing, after which the call is sent to the indicated route.
 After an outbound access digit has been dialed, the system collects the dialed digits until a combination that matches prefix, max length, and strip length is found.
 The list is scanned starting from line one until a successful match is found.
 If a match is not found, the call is not sent out and caller is sent vacant tone.

 Prefix: Enter up to 31 digits and special characters.
 Digits 0123456789# are allowed.
 These are the digits to be compared with the leading digits of the dialed number to determine a match.
 Digits NXZ[-] are special characters.
 N matches any number from 0 through 9.
 Example: 9NN matches any number from 900 through 999.
 X matches any number from 0 through #.
 Example: XX matches any 2 digits after .
 Z creates a match for calls containing no called number.
 No called number is permitted by switch emulations such as DMS100 and T1 Robbed Bit Signaling.
 Otherwise outbound calls containing no called number will be sent out but rejected on the inbound side.
 Prefix ranges are also be created using [min-max].
 Min and max represent the minimum and maximum values of the prefix range.
 A left bracket, hyphen (-), and a right bracket are required.
 Example: [234-789] matches any number from 234 through 789.
-Minimum and maximum values are limited only by the line length but must contain the same number of digits.
 Minimum and maximum values may not contain or #.
 Brackets may be repeated, but not nested.
 Hyphens (--) indicate no number has been specified.